 After giving three possibilities, he said a high probability for the third option would be real that we are in a simulation.

 The argument strikes Max Tegmark wrong.
 He asked for one, what could be the way to stop an unlimited chain of the Universes, each simulating another Universe below it?

 A Universe that has created our Universe might have used some other physics than the physics in our world.
+There is also a theory that says that the universe itself simulates into existence.
 It would possibly keep changing the simulation; the question arises how much could we learn about this greater Universe from within our own?
 In short, we can say that it would be similar to Tegmark’s video game, where characters are trying to grasp the operating system on which the game runs.

 According to David Chalmer, it is nearly impossible to get any information outside the simulation until some glitch persists.
 However, he refuses to worship the creator of this simulation without care of its origin.

 James Gates mentioned it might be possible that reincarnation was likely due to such a kind of simulation.
 For bringing anyone back to life, this simulation could always be run again and again.

 Gates said that it starts seeming a very funny obstacle between those who frequently dispute science and faith.